pagano-antonio/SpringSentinel/README.md

 				</configuration>
 			</plugin>
 ```
-By setting <customRules>${project.basedir}/src/main/resources/custom-sentinel-rules.xml</customRules>, you are telling the plugin to ignore its built-in default-rules.xml and load the logic from a local file in your project's resources.
+By setting ${project.basedir}/src/main/resources/custom-sentinel-rules.xml, you are telling the plugin to ignore its built-in default-rules.xml and load the logic from a local file in your project's resources.
-${project.basedir}/src/main/resources/custom-sentinel-rules.xml</customRules> is path of your custom file.

 Then, define your governance in custom-sentinel-rules.xml, for example:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>